Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: The Number of -Periodic Integral Points of any Family of Polynomial Maps

-\begin{rem} With now Theorem \ref{2.2}, we may to each $2$-periodic integral point of $\varphi_{p,c}$ associate $2$-periodic integral orbit.
-So then, a dynamical translation of Theorem \ref{2.2} is the claim that the number of distinct $2$-periodic integral orbits that any $\varphi_{p,c}$ has when iterated on the space $\mathbb{Z} / p\mathbb{Z}$ is either $p$ or zero.
-As we mentioned in Introduction \ref{sec1} that the count obtained in Theorem \ref{2.2} on the number of distinct $2$-periodic integral points of any $\varphi_{p,c}$ modulo $p$ may depend on $p$ (and hence depend on deg$(\varphi_{p,c}))$ in one of the two possibilities.
-As a result, the expected total count (namely, $p+0 =p$) in Theorem \ref{2.2} on the number of distinct $2$-periodic integral points in the whole family of polynomial maps $\varphi_{p,c}$ modulo $p$ may not only depend on $p$, but may also tend to infinity as $p\to \infty$; a somewhat interesting phenomenon coinciding precisely with a phenomenon remarked in [\cite{BK3}, Remark 2.5] on the expected (total) number of distinct fixed integral points (orbits) in the whole family of maps $\varphi_{p,c}$ modulo $p$, however, differing very significantly from a phenomenon remarked about in Remark \ref{re3.3}. \end{rem}
+\begin{rem} With now Theorem \ref{2.2}, we may to each $n$-periodic integral point of $\varphi_{p,c}$ associate $n$-periodic integral orbit.
+So now, a dynamical translation of Theorem \ref{2.2} is the claim that for any fixed (period) $n\geq 2$, the number of distinct $n$-periodic integral orbits that any $\varphi_{p,c}$ has when iterated on $\mathbb{Z} \slash p\mathbb{Z}$ is $p$ or zero.
+As we mentioned in Intro.\ref{sec1} that the count obtained in Theorem \ref{2.2} on the number of distinct $n$-periodic integral points of any $\varphi_{p,c}$ modulo $p$ may depend on $p$ (and so depend on deg$(\varphi_{p,c}))$ in one of the possibilities.
+Consequently, the expected total count (namely, $p+0 =p$) in Theorem \ref{2.2} on the number of distinct $n$-periodic integral points in the whole family of maps $\varphi_{p,c}$ modulo $p$ may not only depend on $p$, but also may grow to infinity as $p\to \infty$. \end{rem} \begin{rem} Recall in [\cite{BK3}, Corollary 2.4] we proved that the function $N_{c}(p) = p$ or $0$ for every fixed prime $p\geq 3$ and for every coefficient $c$ divisible or indivisible by $p$.
+Now recall in the Proof of Theorem \ref{2.2} that for any fixed (period) $n\geq 2$, the counting function $N_{c}^{(n)}(p) = p$ or $0$ for every fixed prime $p$ and every $c$ divisible or indivisible by $p$.
+But now for any fixed (period) $n\geq 2$, we note that $N_{c}^{(n)}(p) = N_{c}(p) = p$ or $0$ for every fixed $p$ and for every $c$ divisible or indivisible by $p$.
+Moreover, for any fixed period $n\geq 2$ and for every coefficient $c$ divisible by $p$, we also note from [\cite{BK3}, Proof of Corollary 2.4] and from the Proof of Theorem \ref{2.2} that every $n$-periodic integral point of any $\varphi_{p,c}$ modulo $p$ is a fixed integral point.
+Consequently, we now note for every fixed period $n\geq 1$ and for every $c$ divisible by $p$, every $n$-periodic integral orbit of any $\varphi_{p,c}$ modulo $p$ is a fixed integral orbit; and moreover every $\varphi_{p,c}$ modulo $p$ may have $p$ distinct fixed integral orbits or no such points; a somewhat interesting precise arithmetic-geometric insight on all the $n$-periodic integral orbits of $\varphi_{p,c}$ modulo $p$. \end{rem}

-\section{On Number of $2$-Periodic Integral Points of any Family of Polynomial Maps $\varphi_{p-1,c}$}
+\section{On Number of $n$-Periodic Integral Points of any Family of Polynomial Maps $\varphi_{p-1,c}$}